 I am often asked about tips and tricks to help stop shedding in dogs.
 Unfortunately, it's impossible to completely stop your dog from shedding.
-However, there are some ways to help keep it to a minimum.
-Today I'm sharing my favorite dog shedding home remedy options.
+However, there are some ways to help keep it to a minimum, so today I'm sharing my favorite dog shedding home remedy options.

-Every dog sheds – some less, some more, but they all have this issue.
+Every dog sheds – some less, some more, but they all have this “problem”.
 If you've got an extreme shedder, the first course of action to reduce shed hair in your home is to change how you grooming your dog.

-A few preventative measures can drastically reduce the amount of shed dog hair you find around your home.
-It's really not difficult to reduce shedding, but it is time consuming.
+A few preventative measures can drastically reduce the amount of shed pet hair you find around the house.
+It's really not that difficult to significantly reduce shedding, but it is time consuming.
 You'll need to be diligent about proper grooming and take the time to tend to your dog's coat nearly each day (depending on the breed).

 1. Regular Baths

-Bathing a dog, when done right and thoroughly, will release a lot of the loose fur that is stuck in his coat.
-Make sure his coat is completely dried before brushing him.
-If it's still wet, the brush will pull his fur and cause pain.
+Bathing a dog, when done right and thoroughly, will release a lot of loose fur that is stuck in your pet's coat.
+Make sure that your dog's coat is completely dried before brushing him.
+If the coat is still wet, the brush will pull the fur and cause your pet pain.

 Non-drying shampoos (points if it also contains conditioner and oatmeal) are the best choice to reduce shedding in dogs.
 My favorite brand for this is Pets Are Kids Too.
-Dry hair on dogs breaks easily, thus something non-drying and moisturizing will help prevent breakage of Fido's fur and reduce (but not prevent) shedding.
+Dry hair on dogs breaks easily, thus something non-drying and moisturizing will help prevent breakage of a dog's fur and reduce (but not prevent) shedding.
 It will also keep the coat in a better looking, fluffier shape.

-You can also use hypoallergenic dog shampoos to improve the condition of your dog’s skin.
+You can also use hypoallergenic shampoos like K9 Pro to improve the condition of your dog’s skin.
 These often contain oatmeal and a moisturizing agent, too.
-Bad skin can equal hair loss.
-Oatmeal and aloe shampoos are great for skin and coat health.
+Bad skin can equal hair loss in dogs.
+Oatmeal and aloe shampoos were proven to be great for dog skin and coat health.

-NEVER use human shampoo on your dog.
-It will damage his coat and lead to dry skin and more shedding.
-Also, be sure to follow a proper grooming schedule for your dog's needs can help further reduce shedding.
+Never use human shampoo on your dog.
+It will damage the dog's coat and lead to dry skin and more shedding.
+Also, following a proper grooming schedule as per your dog's needs can help further reduce shedding.
 This means bathing a dong on time, and not over-bathing which would dry out your pet's skin and coat and cause more shed hair.

 Manufacturers make brush-like dog deshedding tools for different coat types and lengths, along with tools for different sizes of dogs.
 They aren't all made equally, so be sure to do a little research before making your selection for your individual dog's coat.

-You need to select a tool that will meet your dog's individual needs.
-As I explain in my video above, if your pooch has a double coat (like my Labrador), wiry fur or long locks, you need to buy a shedding tool that is specifically designed for that coat type.
+As I explain in my video above, if your pet has a double coat (like my Labrador), wiry fur or long locks, you need to buy a shedding tool that is specifically designed for that coat type.
 Also, make sure that you're buying a product that is safe, not just effective.

-Research the right product for your dog, read customer reviews and visit the manufacturer's website.
-If you're unsure of exactly what you need, as a local dog groomer for some advice or read up more on pet grooming forums.
+I recommend researching the right product for your dog, read customer reviews and visit the manufacturer's website.
+If you're unsure of exactly what you need, ask a local dog groomer for some advice or read up more on pet grooming forums.

-Once you find the right tools, it's time to start brushing.
+Once you find the right tools, it's time to start brushing your dog.
 This dog shedding home remedy seems pretty simple, but there is more to it than you may think – it's all about the technique.

-You'll want to continue brushing until you're not getting any more fur in the brush.
+You should continue brushing until you're not getting any more fur in the brush.
 This is the only way to reduce your dog's shedding.
 Of course, any amount of brushing will help but the more, the better.
 After all, whatever fur you do manage to remove from your dog is that much less that you will have to clean up around your home.

-It will take a while in the beginning, but if you make brushing a daily event you'll be shaving time off the task after the first few days.
+It will take a while in the beginning, but if you make brushing a daily habit you'll be shaving time off of this task after the first few days.
 Just remember to stay consistent, or the loose hair will begin collecting and you'll be back to brushing for an hour or more.

 Not all dog foods are created equal.
-For stronger hair and less shedding, feed your pup a high quality food with vitamins, minerals, antioxidants and particularly Omega-3 essential fatty acids with a good balance of Omega-6 essential fatty acids.
+For stronger hair and less shedding, feed your pup a high quality food enriched with vitamins, minerals, antioxidants and particularly Omega-3 essential fatty acids with a good balance of Omega-6 essential fatty acids.

-Many dog owners don't realize how important it is to feed a high quality diet.
-While it is more expensive, it will actually save you money in the long run.
+A high quality dog food is more expensive, but it can actually save you money in the long run.
 You'll be spending less on vet bills, grooming expenses and supplements.
 A well balanced diet will aid in your dog's overall health and well-being, and you'll be glad you upgraded his meals.

 4. Add Fish Oil

-You can also add a fish oil supplement to your pet's diet.
+One of the best supplements to reduce shedding in dogs is fish oil.
 These supplements have been scientifically proven to improve dogs' coats and skin, and potentially reduce shedding.
-Fish oil is packed with Omega 3 fatty acids which is what strengthens the coat and maintains better skin health in dogs.
+Fish oil is packed with omega-3 fatty acids which is what strengthens the coat and maintains better skin health in dogs.

-Follow the serving recommendations on the bottle, but most experts say about 1 tsp. for every 20 pounds of body weight per day is an appropriate serving.
+It's best to follow serving recommendations on the supplement bottle, but most experts say about 1 tsp. for every 20 pounds of body weight per day is an appropriate serving.
 You can purchase fish oil in capsules or liquid form.

 Along with a healthy diet comes good hydration.
-Water promotes hair growth by keeping your dog's skin moisturized, resulting in a shinier, healthier coat.
+Water promotes hair growth and strengthens it by keeping a dog's skin moisturized, resulting in a shinier, healthier coat.
 Proper hydration will decrease the amount of shed hair as well as reducing itching and flaking of the skin.

 Provide plenty of fresh water and remember that some dogs simply don't drink enough – they either forget or refuse to.
-If you're having trouble getting your pooch to drink enough water, check out my video guide on the subject.
+If you're having trouble getting your dog to drink enough water, check out my video guide on the subject.

-Trying these dog shedding home remedies, if you can even call them that, won't stop your pet from shedding, but it will greatly reduce the amount of shed hair coming from his coat.
-If your dog is an extreme shedder, you can reach out to a groomer in your area to discuss professional deshedding options and a “treatment plan,” so to speak.
+Trying these dog shedding home remedies, if you can even call them that, won't stop your pet from shedding, but it will greatly reduce the amount of shed hair coming from a dog's coat.
+If your pet is an extreme shedder, you can reach out to a groomer in your area to discuss professional deshedding options and a “treatment plan,” so to speak.